Osmose/advanced-open-file/README.md

 You can also use the `Up` and `Down` arrow keys to scroll through the list, and `Enter` to select the currently-highlighted item.

+If a directory has a plus symbol on the right side of its entry, clicking the symbol will add it as a project directory.

 `Cmd-Z`/`Ctrl-Z` will undo changes made to the current path, such as autocompletion or directory shortcuts.